dennyabrahamsinaga/dennysinaga.com/content/blog/pointer-overflow-ctf-2023.md

 The source code provided has an interesting function.
 It's the Zuul function, which takes a parameter key and compares it to the value of the v variable.
 If key is equal to v, it performs a series of operations to construct an array z, and then logs the elements of z that have been concatenated, separated by underscores.
-So it means that if key==v, then the flag will appear.
+So it means that if `key==v`, then the flag will appear.

 We can print the value with: